AshwiniWaghade2024/CODESOFT/README.md

-# CODESOFT
+# CODSOFT
-This repository contains project made by me throughout the codesoft internship in web development .
+This repository contains project made by me throughout the codsoft internship in web development .

 Task 1 : Personal Portfolio Project
 It contains short introducion about me , list of skills I have and my resume which we can download .